Graham’s law of diffusion and effusion formula

-At constant temperature and pressure, the rate of diffusion or effusion of the gas molecules = r and density of the gas = d.
-According to Graham
+Let at constant temperature and pressure, the rate of diffusion or effusion of the gas molecules = r and density = d.

-The density of the gas molecules proportional to the vapor density of the gas molecules.
+But the density of the gases proportional to the vapor density.

 Density(d) ∝ vapour density (D)

-r1 and r2 be the rates of diffusion or effusion of two gases having molecular weight M1 and M2 at constant temperature and pressure.
+Let r1 and r2 be the rates of diffusion or effusion of two gases having molecular weight M1 and M2 at constant T and P.

-At constant temperature and pressure 432 ml and 288 ml be the volume of the two gases passing through the same hole with the time 36 min and 48 min respectively.
-If the molecular weight of one gas is 64 gm mol-1, what is the molecular weight of another gas?
+At constant T and P, 432 ml and 288 ml be the volume of the two gases passing through the same hole with the time 36 min and 48 min respectively.
+If the molecular weight of one gas is 64 gm mol-1, how can we calculate the molecular weight of another gas?